Kong/docs.konghq.com/app/gateway-oss/2.4.x/upgrading.md

 If you are building your dependencies by hand, there are changes since the previous release, so you will need to rebuild them with the latest patches.

-The required OpenResty version for kong 2.4.x is [1.19.3.1](https://openresty.org/en/changelog-1019003.html).
-This is more recent than the version in Kong 2.3.0 (which used `1.17.8.2`).
+The required OpenResty version for Kong Gateway 2.4.x is [1.19.3.1](https://openresty.org/en/changelog-1019003.html).
+This is more recent than the version in Kong Gateeay 2.3.0 (which used `1.17.8.2`).
 In addition to an upgraded OpenResty, you will need the correct [OpenResty patches](https://github.com/Kong/kong-build-tools/tree/master/openresty-build-tools/openresty-patches) for this new version, including the latest release of [lua-kong-nginx-module](https://github.com/Kong/lua-kong-nginx-module).
 The [kong-build-tools](https://github.com/Kong/kong-build-tools)